ZCHGorg/Electric-Vehicle-Charging-Station/README.md

 Currently accepted currencies/networks: Charg (CHG), BTC, ETH, LTC, MATIC, BSC, FSN, Legacy credit card (USD/EURO/etc.), Paypal, Apple Pay.

-Follow this tutorial after downloading the image file so that you can install both the image and operating system on your Raspberry Pi: https://www.raspberrypi.com/software/
+<b>INSTRUCTIONS:</B> Follow this tutorial after downloading the image file so that you can install both the image and operating system on your Raspberry Pi: https://www.raspberrypi.com/software/

+You are going to be reading from the section “Install Raspberry Pi OS using Raspberry Pi Imager”.

 We are here to help – If you require assistance, please visit our forums and live chat.
 Forums - https://forum.chgcoin.org